ISISNeutronMuon/quickBayes/docs/source/dev/parallel.rst

    result = test.parallel_function(inputs, const)
    print(result)

-It is important to note that the method call is to a wrapper of themethod function we want to run in parallel.
+It is important to note that the method call is to a wrapper of the method function we want to run in parallel.